 Broughton 5C Barrel

-According the Broughton, those barrels are then double stressed relieved at the mill and triple stress relieved in the shop.
+According to Broughton, those barrels are then double stressed relieved at the mill and triple stress relieved in the shop.
 The barrels are then triple hand-lapped for uniform land and groove diameters from breech to muzzle (to 0.0001”).
-The interior of the barrels are honed and polished by hand.
+The interior of the barrels is honed and polished by hand.

 In addition, the ArmaLite .300 AAC BLK rifles will have the Broughton trademark “5C” (canted) rifling barrels, that are supposed to shoot cleaner, with more velocity, while providing longer barrel life, and less bolt/breech pressure.
 The 5C barrels are non-chromed, stainless steel bores.
 Although chromed barrels are still a viable option especially for easier bore maintenance, from what I’ve read, the non-chromed barrels actually shoot better than chromed barrels.
 This is due to the natural inconsistencies in lining depth that occur when chrome is added to the bore after rifling.
 With the natural rifling coming into contact with the bullet, and the extremely tight tolerances for the lands and grooves (to 0.0001”), these Broughton 5C barrels should perform exceptionally well.

-Mario told me that ArmaLite plans to have the .300 AAC BLK rifles available for custom order by April, 2012.
+Mario told me that ArmaLite plans to have the .300 AAC BLK rifles available for a custom order by April 2012.